28. In

 b. low power distance

-c. high uncertainty avoidance
+c. high uncertainty

 d. low uncertainty avoidance